awesome-llama/procedural-sandbox/README.md

 ## Contributing

 Feel free to fork the repository and make pull requests.
-There are no specific contributing guidelines currently.
+There are no specific contributing guidelines currently, it's an open-ended "do whatever you think would fit".
 If you are unsure whether a change would be accepted, consider asking.

 Places where improvements could be seen include new texture generators (especially this!), path tracing, and more supported file formats.
 For mostly standalone code such as generators, you may alternatively remix the Scratch project.
 This is less efficient as you won't be able to make use of goboscript's features and someone would have to translate it into goboscript to be added to this repo.